 You can set the user roles claim name through the config setting roles_claim_name.
 If you don't set an explicit value, then couchdb.roles will be set as the default claim name.
-If presented, it is used as the CouchDB user's roles list as long as the JWT token is valid.
+If presented, as a JSON array of strings, it is used as the CouchDB user's roles list as long as the JWT token is valid.